 Report: Downtown bar seized from Baton Rouge restaurateur after he fails to repay $1.8 million loan

-BATON ROUGE — The city-parish has seized the former City Bar after its Baton Rouge restauranteur owner failed to repay a nearly $2 million loan from the U.S. Small Business Administration, The Advocate reported Tuesday.
+BATON ROUGE — The city-parish has seized the property that formerly housed City Bar after its Baton Rouge restauranteur owner failed to repay a nearly $2 million loan from the U.S. Small Business Administration, The Advocate reported Tuesday.

 Chad Hughes, the owner of Bengal Tap Room and Var's Pizza, had the property seized by the East Baton Rouge Parish Sheriff's Office on May 23, the paper reports.
 The Third Street property was formerly occupied by Boudreaux & Thibodeaux's.